Creating a Lactation Space

 - offer a comfortable location for breastfeeding individuals, such as a couch or comfortable chair

 Ideas for such spaces include offices or conference rooms that can be reserved on a regular basis.
 Bathrooms may not be used as a lactation room.
 It is also recommended to avoid such spaces as janitorial closets and supply closets.
-For assistance identifying a space, please contact Campus Design and Facilities Development.
+For assistance identifying a space, please contact Campus Design and Facility Development.